 Plenitude expands its renewable operating capacity and development pipeline

 In February 2022, Plenitude, through its US based controlled entity Eni New Energy US Inc, expanded its portfolio of renewable capacity in the United States, through the acquisition of a portfolio of two assets in Texas for additional 466 MW, developed by global renewable energy developer BayWa r.e.
 Novis Renewables LLC led the two transactions for Eni New Energy US, Inc. Eni New Energy US Inc. acquired around 266 MW Corazon I Solar plant, located in Webb County, Texas (US), which is equipped with bifacial PV modules and one axis tracker, and began operations in August 2021.
 It will produce more than 500 GWh each year, equivalent to eliminating over 250kt of CO2 emissions annually into the atmosphere.
 In the same location, Eni New Energy US Inc also acquired around 200 MW/400 MWh Guajillo storage project, which is in its advanced stage of development and is expected to reach an operational stage before the end of 2023.
 The Guajillo storage project will use the same interconnection facilities as Corazon I and will support the local network by storing energy when renewable generation is high and delivering it during periods of peak consumption.
-Currently in the Country is under construction the solar plant of Brazoria County in Texas (260 MW), which is expected to be completed by the end of 2022.
+Currently in the Country is under construction the solar plant of Brazoria County in Texas (260 MW), which is reached COD at the end of December 2022.

 Agreement with Falck Renewables to set up solar and wind energy plants

 In March 2020, the acquisition by Eni of 49% of the Falck Renewables North America (FRNA) portfolio in operation in the USA was finalised (one plant of 92 MW in North Carolina and four plants for a total of 24 MW in Massachusetts).
 In August 2020 Falck Renewables S.p.A. and Eni New Energy US Inc, through Novis Renewables Holdings, LLC (Novis) signed an agreement to acquire Building Energy Holdings US, LLC (BEHUS).
 BEHUS business consists of 62 MW of operating wind and solar projects in the US, a development and asset management team and a pipeline of wind projects up to 160 MW.
 Through Novis will acquire five operating solar projects totaling 31.59 MW, a 30 MW wind project and two late stage up to 80 MW each.
 The generation for the assets in operations will contribute to offsetting over 93,000 tons of CO₂ per year.
 In November 2020 Falck Renewables North America, Inc. and Eni New Energy US, Inc. through Novis Renewables Holdings, LLC (Novis) signed an agreement with Savion, LLC (Savion) to acquire the ready to build 30 MW Westmoreland solar project located in Westmoreland County in Virginia by the end of October.
-Once the project achieves commercial operations, expected in the third quarter of 2021, it will provide carbon-free solar energy to a regional utility serving consumers and industries for decades, avoiding over 33,000 tons of CO₂ per year.
+Once the project achieves commercial operations, it will provide carbon-free solar energy to a regional utility serving consumers and industries for decades, avoiding over 33,000 tons of CO₂ per year.